Disclosure: I contributed to Santo Remedio’s crowd-funding campaign on Kickstarter with a modest donation in the region of £75-200.

 The sticky toffee tamal was an interesting attempt at mixing British and Mexican tradition, largely succeeding.
 I couldn’t tell by taste alone if the sponge was made from corn flour or not, but it was delicately sweet and exceptionally light – almost ethereally so.
 There was only just enough toffee to coat the sponge and no more, so it didn’t quite have that decadent gooeyness factor, but its profound caramel sweetness largely made up for this.

 I acclaimed the original Santo Remedio as the best Mexican restaurant in London.
 This revived incarnation holds on to that title – no other Mexican restaurant in the capital comes as close to capturing the verve, precision and multifaceted abundance of Mexican cooking in each sumptuous mouthful.
 Although the wobble in the quality of the churros is concerning, the uptick in tortilla quality shows that the kitchen is more than capable of the quiet, iterative work that will go unheralded by many but which makes a real difference on the plate.

 Even so, by rights, I should withhold a Five Star rating from the new Santo Remedio until this work is complete.
 But I can’t bring myself to do so – the octopus, ox tongue tacos, beef tacos and the various moles and sauces need to be savoured and enjoyed by everyone.
 And that goes double for anyone who has ever doubted the greatness of Mexico’s culinary bounty.
 The dank underdwellers in my hatemail will probably lob accusations of Kickstarter-hued bias.
 Let them.
 I’ll be studiously ignoring them with a Santo Remedio taco in my mouth.

-What to order: Octopus; churros; beef tacos; lamb cutlets; tuna tostada; quesadillas; ox tongue tacos
+What to order: Pork tacos; churros; beef tacos; lamb cutlets; tuna tostada; quesadillas; specials